a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 	2. Most of the instructions are 16 bit
 		1. Some of the instructions are 32 bit
-5. Go to ARM website and explore Thumb2 ISA
+5. Go to ARM website and explore Thumb 2 ISA	1. [https://developer.arm.com/documentation/ddi0553/latest](https://developer.arm.com/documentation/ddi0553/latest)

 ### IDE Option for Instruction Level Debugging ###